Integral-X/smart-cv-builder-ui/README.md

-# Smart CV Builder
+# CrackCV

-A comprehensive CV building and job application tracking platform built with Next.js 15, TypeScript, and Feature-Sliced Design architecture.

-## Project Overview

-Smart CV Builder is an all-in-one platform that helps users create professional resumes, track job applications, prepare for interviews, and identify skill gaps.
+CrackCV is an all-in-one platform that helps users create professional resumes, track job applications, prepare for interviews, and identify skill gaps.
 The platform provides AI-powered insights for resume optimization, personalized learning roadmaps, and a centralized dashboard for career management.

-### Key Features

-- **Smart CV Builder**: AI-powered resume creation with multiple templates and real-time ATS scoring
-- **Job Application Tracker**: Kanban-style tracking of job applications with status management
-- **Skill Gap Analysis**: AI-powered comparison of user skills against market requirements
-- **Learning Roadmap**: Personalized course recommendations and skill development paths
-- **Job Search Integration**: Web-scraped job listings relevant to user profiles
-- **Interview Preparation**: Question bank with adaptive difficulty and mock interview simulations
-- **Analytics & Insights**: Performance metrics and career progression tracking

 ## Architecture